Visit Mycenae Archaeological Site and Poros Island

 Get a chance to discover a UNESCO-Listed Classical Site of Mycenae and Poros Island

 Admire the breathtaking view of the Corinth Canal that connects the Corinthian Gulf with the Saronic Gulf and take pictures on the way to visit the atmospheric hilltop ruins of Mycenae Archaeological Site.
-Visit the world famous Lion’s Gate of the Cyclopean Walls, the bee-hive Tomb of King Agamemnon and the 14th Century B.C. treasury of Atreus.
-Drive along the coastal village of Galatas and move to Poros Island by local ferry.
+Visit the world-famous Lion’s Gate of the Cyclopean Walls, the bee-hive Tomb of King Agamemnon, and the 14th Century B.C. treasury of Atreus.
+Drive along with the coastal village of Galatas and move to Poros Island by local ferry.
 Take the chance to stroll around the picturesque coastal promenade.

 What to Expect – Itinerary

-While visiting Mycenae Archaeological Site we will have the chance to discover the famous Tomb of King Agamemnon as well as the Lion’s Gate with the impressive Cyclopean Walls of Mycenae Archaeological Site.
-The Mycenae Archaeological Site, where Agamemnons Palace was built,was a powerful center of the second half of Bronze Age (1600-1100 BC).
+While visiting Mycenae Archaeological Site we will have the chance to discover the famous Tomb of King Agamemnon as well as Lion’s Gate with the impressive Cyclopean Walls of Mycenae Archaeological Site.
+The Mycenae Archaeological Site, where Agamemnon’s Palace was built, was a powerful center of the second half of the Bronze Age (1600-1100 BC).

 Furthermore, we continue by the coastal road to the Village Of Galatas, where we take the local ferry to Poros Island.
 Poros is an island with reach vegetation, as the ferry approaches you can admire the Pines that cover the small hills and the beaches.
 The town of Poros is built on the small peninsula of Sferia mainly on the small hill overlooking the port.
 Towards Mikro and Megalo Neorio you will find marinas for yachts and boats.